 This section speaks generally about the common effects of sexual assault.
-All survivors of sexual violence are the same, nor will any act of sexual violence affect two people in the same way.
+Not all survivors of sexual violence are the same, nor will any act of sexual violence affect two people in the same way.
 This is simply an introduction to help better understand what a survivor may be experiencing.

 As an advocate, support person or someone working with a survivor of sexual assault, helping to identify and normalize these reactions can be important.

 Immediately following an incident (days to weeks), many survivors report feeling:

 - Survivors thinking they are bad, wrong, dirty, or permanently flawed.

 - Survivors feeling that the abuse was their fault.
 It is very difficult for survivors to place the blame on the offender.
 Often the abuser was a person close to them that they want to protect.
 Or it may be that by placing the blame on the offender they then feel an utter helplessness in the abuse.